• Skip to primary navigation

 While chickens do tend to wander back into their coops in the evening.
 It’s important to ensure you have all your birds accounted for by nightfall as predators like foxes will be prowling around.

 These birds do forge well when they are left to free-roam, but you should never ensure that they are finding enough food to meet their dietary needs each day.
-You will need to portion out their feed and give it to your chickens every day to ensure they stay healthy.
+You will need to know how much feed chickens need and give it to your chickens every day to ensure they stay healthy.

 You won’t need to worry about especially bathing this breed every week, but you should inspect your flock regularly.
 Parasites are a common problem in chickens, and once one bird gets a case of mites, it will quickly spread through the flock.
 Other than these problems, this is a hardy breed that can live in most places in the world without a problem.